nishantd/metallics-optimization/README.md

 - Team 5: Ying, Sebastian, Lena

 ### Constraints:
-- See constraints/constraints.json.
+- See constraints.json in every dataset.
 They are self-explanatory and minimal.

 ### Copper model:
 The only tramp element being measured and specified in the production schedule is Copper (cu).
 The only data you have to create a copper model is the history of previous heats (data/?/previous_heats_with_properties.json).
 (See data/README.md for more.)